-- Switch off your router for 30 seconds, then power it back up again.
+1. Switch off your router for 30 seconds, then switch it back on again.

 Check your Wi-Fi connection

-- Check that the wireless icon on your PC, Mac, smartphone or tablet indicates connection.
+1. Check that the wireless icon on your PC, Mac, smartphone or tablet shows it’s connected

-- If the connection is weak, or regularly drops out, try moving your device closer to the router.
+2. If the connection is weak or regularly drops out, try moving your device closer to the router

-- If you have an Ethernet cable available, try connecting a desktop or laptop computer to your broadband router using the cable and then re-test the connection.
+3. If you have an ethernet cable available, try connecting a computer to your broadband router using the cable and re-testing the connection.
 This will help to rule out a wireless issue as the cause of the problem.

 Connect to the test socket

-- Locate the BT master socket – the socket where the line enters your premises from outside.
+1. Find your BT master socket.
+This is the socket where the line enters your premises from outside.

-- Once your telephone is connected, lift the handset and listen for dial tone.
-If there is no dial tone, or if you hear a noise like crackling, popping or humming, contact us.
+2. If you have a telephone, connect your phone into the test socket.
+Lift the handset and listen for a dial tone.
+If you can’t hear one, or if you hear a noise like crackling, popping or humming, contact us.